jakobjassmann/coastalphenology/README.md

 Prediction analysis (Figures 4, S9, Table S3, S11):
 /analysis/coastal_phen_output_visual_unmodified.r

-(Using average snowmelt at a site instead of plot-level snomwlet) /analysis/coastal_phen_output_visual_snowmelt_avg.r
+And the above but using site-level snowmelt instead of plot-level snomwlet:
+/analysis/coastal_phen_output_visual_snowmelt_avg.r
 ```
 *Please note:* Due to a developmental legacy the data set and analysis contain two versions of the temperature variable:
-- Version 1: 'temperature_unmodified' Mean of the daily spring temperature in the period from first snowmelt on record to 75% of the phenology events occuring for a given site-species-phenological event combination. *This is the temperature variable used in the analysis presented in the paper.*
+- 'temperature_unmodified' Mean of the daily spring temperature in the period from first snowmelt on record to 75% of the phenology events occuring for a given site-species-phenological event combination. **This is the temperature variable used in the analysis presented in the paper.**
-- Version 2: 'temperature' Mean of the daily spring temperature in the period from two weeks prior first snowmelt on record to 75% of the phenology events occuring for a given site-species-phenological event combination.
+- 'temperature' Mean of the daily spring temperature in the period from two weeks prior first snowmelt on record to 75% of the phenology events occuring for a given site-species-phenological event combination.
 This temperature variable was not used in the analysis presented in the paper.

 # References
 Bjorkman, A. D., Elmendorf, S. C., Beamish, A. L., Vellend, M., & Henry, G. H. R. (2015).
 Contrasting effects of warming and increased snowfall on Arctic tundra plant phenology over the past two decades.
 Global Change Biology, 21, 4651–4661. https://doi.org/10.1111/gcb.13051